block-foundation/index-decentralized-applications/README.md

 * [Cryptor](https://github.com/cpl/cryptor): A peer-to-peer overlay network prioritizing your privacy and anonymity.
 Includes packages and some clients.
 * [Hubzilla](https://zotlabs.org/page/hubzilla/hubzilla-project): A multipurpose platform for creating interconnected websites.
 It features a decentralized identity, communications, and permissions framework built using common web server technology.
+* [Retroshare](https://retroshare.cc): Retroshare fosters a network of computers by creating encrypted connections among friends.
+It offers multiple distributed services such as forums, channels, chat, mail, and more.
+* [SecuShare](https://secushare.org): Primarily a research project, SecuShare is essentially a new internet stack blended with a scalable distributed alternative to cloud technology.
+Source code can be found at: https://gnunet.org/git/gnunet.git

 ---